This information is for master students that are going to attend a degree project course.

 Recover from failed degree project

-If you get the grade “F” on your degree project due to a problem, for example, not carried out within time constraint, or lack of quality, you must retake the course and carry out a new degree project.
+If you get the grade “F” on your degree project, for example, it was not completed on time (nominally one year), or lack of quality, you must retake the course and carry out a new degree project.
 This new degree project must be clearly distinct from the failed degree project.
 Parts from the already carried out project may, if possible, be reused in the new degree project, such as the literature study and research methods and methodologies.
 This must however be discussed with your examiner.